mobilabsolutions/stash-sdk-android/README.md

 Keep in mind that if you are using these methods you must provide all expected information for registration.
 Depending on the PSP used, some PSPs will require i.e. Country code in addition to the standard information sent when registering.
-Since UI component won't be handling this for you, wou will be more tightly coupled with your chosen PSP integration.
+Since UI component won't be handling this for you, you will be more tightly coupled with your chosen PSP integration.

 #### Credit card registration